zarintaufique/Vectors_OOP/README.md

 # Vectors_OOP

-A vector is a quantity that has two independent properties: magnitude and direction.
+A vector is a quantity that has two independent properties:
+1. magnitude
+2. direction.
 The term also denotes the mathematical or geometrical representation of such a quantity.

 ![image](https://user-images.githubusercontent.com/76726810/172097096-56828214-39ce-4499-828d-2f15c16ef0aa.png)